FluffyNinjaBrick/relayr-sensors/README.md

 To build the app with maven you will also need to have your JAVA_HOME set to that JDK's folder.</br>
 The application communicates through port 8080.
 It will not work if said port is occupied.

+The */api* folder is the root of an IntelliJ project.
+If you want to look at the code using that IDE, you can simply open it as a project.

 The app can be run in three ways:
 * from the source code, by manually running the main method in the ApiApplication class
 * using the executable .jar, via the command *java -jar <path-to-jar\> <config-url\>*